 Medications for Viral Upper Respiratory Infections (Colds and Influenza)

-The information provided here is meant to give you a general idea about each of the medicines listed below.
-Only the most general side effects are included, so ask your doctor if you need to take any special precautions.Use each of these medicines as recommended by your doctor or according to the instructions provided.
-If you have further questions about usage or side effects, contact your doctor.Only influenza can be specifically treated with antiviral medicine, and those medicines should be used only in serious cases because they may have unwanted side effects.
-Most people with the flu do not need antiviral medicine.
-If you have the flu, check with your doctor to see if you need antiviral medicine.
+The information provided here is meant to give you a general idea about each of the medications listed below.
+Only the most general side effects are included, so ask your doctor if you need to take any special precautions.Use each of these medications as recommended by your doctor or according to the instructions provided.
+If you have further questions about usage or side effects, contact your doctor.Only influenza can be specifically treated with antiviral medication, and those medications should be used only in serious cases because they may have unwanted side effects.
+Most people with the flu do not need antiviral medication.
+If you have the flu, check with your doctor to see if you need antiviral medication.
 You will need it if you are in a high-risk group or if you have a severe illness (like breathing problems).
 In general, uncomplicated influenza and the common cold should not be treated with antibiotics for several reasons: